 - 23% of shoppers abandoned carts due to issues with shipping.

 - 18% of shoppers abandon carts because they wanted to compare prices.

 Our last 2022 Ecommerce Stats & Trends Report, which covered the average abandonment rate for different industries was 80.68%.

 Using cart abandonment surveys, we can identify some of the biggest reasons for cart abandonment.

 The single biggest reason is just about typical browsing behavior.
 People shop around and don’t necessarily buy on the first visit, so there’ll always be some people abandoning because they’re just browsing and aren’t ready to make a decision yet.

-A recent survey by Baymard looks more specifically at the reasons for checkout abandonment.
+A recent survey by Baymard looks more specifically at the reasons for checkout abandonment or browse abandonment.
 Our stats cover cart abandonment, which means that customers have added items to their shopping carts, but haven’t gone on to buy.